lukamiletic95/papers/Trees clustering.md

 Furthermore, by clustering the nodes according to some criterion, we achieve having nodes that are in close "proximity" to one another, thus enabling a faster communication between them.
 Clustering reduces the latency in the network.

 However, the overhead still exists within the clusters.
-There will still be redundant message passing when gossiping a transaction from a node's Mempool.
+There will still be redundant message passing when gossiping a transaction *T* from a node's Mempool.
+To solve that, following improvement is proposed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQ1NTk5NDEsLTEyNzY5MjM4ODMsNjMxNj
+eyJoaXN0b3J5IjpbMTAyMzU0NTY1NywtMTI3NjkyMzg4Myw2Mz
-IwNTA4XX0=
+E2MjA1MDhdfQ==
 -->